CSDelta Logo

 ← Back to Tutorials

-cs2 trade up guideprofitable cs2 trade upscs2 trade up calculatorcs2 float valuebest cs2 trade ups 2025cs2 expected value calculatorcs2 trade up contractscs2 filler skin strategycs2 market analysislow float cs2 trade upstattrak trade up guidecs2 skin economycounter-strike 2 tradingcs2 skin investmentcs2 skin raritiescs2 skin conditionstrade up simulator cs2
+cs2 trade up guideprofitable cs2 trade upscs2 trade up calculatorcs2 float valuebest cs2 trade ups 2026cs2 expected value calculatorcs2 trade up contractscs2 knife trade upcs2 glove trade up5 item trade upcs2 market analysislow float cs2 trade upstattrak trade up guidecs2 skin economycounter-strike 2 tradingcs2 skin investmentcs2 skin raritiescs2 skin conditionstrade up simulator cs2

 This is the ultimate resource for any player looking to understand CS2 trade-up contracts.
 Forget guesswork.
 This guide provides a factual, step-by-step framework for how CS2 trade-ups work, how to calculate potential gains, and how to use proven strategies to get better skins.
-We'll cover the essential mechanics, common mistakes to avoid, and reveal the secrets to Profiting from CS2 trade-ups.
+We'll cover the essential mechanics, the new 2026 knife and glove crafting system, common mistakes to avoid, and how to profit from CS2 trade-ups.

 1. CS2 Trade-Up Contract Rules: The Foundation

 Before you start, you must know the fundamental rules.
-A trade-up contract always involves exchanging 10 skins for 1 item of the next-highest rarity.
+Weapon trade-up contracts involve exchanging 10 skins for 1 item of the next-highest rarity.
+Knife and glove trade-ups use 5 Covert skins for 1 knife or gloves (see section above).

 • Rarity Tiers: You must use 10 skins of the exact same rarity (for example, 10 Mil-Spec Grade skins) to receive 1 item of the next-highest rarity (in this example, Restricted).